anaef/nginx-lws/doc/RequestProcessing.md

 If processing is aborted due to a Lua error, the Lua state is closed after the request completes.

-You can control the closing of Lua states with the `lws_lifecycles` directive.
+You can control the closing of Lua states with the `lws_max_requests` directive.